 The win got him $160,694 for his first-place finish and was by far the largest score of his incredibly young career.
 But that wasn’t all that he earned, walking away with 612 Card Player Player of the Year points as well.
 It was his first POY qualified finish this year, moving him straight into 26th place in the 2021 POY standings.

 Andrey Volkov finished as the runner up in this event, claiming 510 POY points along with a $107,135 prize.
 Then Ravil Khamatgareev rounded out the top three with 408 POY points and $78,232 in earnings.

 Pascal Lefrancois Wins MILLIONS Online Super High Roller

 Pascal Lefrancois was able to collect a huge payday after finishing in first place during the $25,500 buy-in Super High Roller event that kicked off on March 3rd.
-He had defeated a field of 70 other online card players in order to claim the top prize of $525,089 in PartyPoker's MILLIONS Online Super High Roller.
+He had defeated a field of 70 other players in order to claim the top prize of $525,089.

 He was one of 11 players who had made it into the second day of the event, before those 11 were slowly whittled down to seven entering the final table.
 Goergi Sandev and Matthias Eibinger were the first two eliminated with Daniel Dvoress and Barry Hutter soon following.
 The German superstar Ole Schemion was also knocked out early on in the final table.